-Each MCO will conduct meetings as needed to review results, provide education, and address any identified issues and/or concerns that may potentially require additional referrals.
+Each MCO will conduct meetings as needed to review results and address any identified issues and/or concerns that may potentially require additional referrals.

-Identification of Issues
+Identification of issues

 Any reviewed provider that shows evidence of Fraud, Waste, Abuse, and/or potential quality of care concerns is referred to the appropriate internal investigations department within each MCO.
 Quality of care concerns will also be reported to LDH per MCO contract requirements.
-Each MCO will follow their own internal policies and procedures to address any identified issues/concerns.